microsoft/copilot-camp/docs/pages/custom-engine/02-rag.md

     <iframe src="//www.youtube.com/embed/1k4XGgsqfTM?si=P6O9baroreDKizb" frameborder="0" allowfullscreen></iframe>

-In the previous exercise, you learned how to create a custom engine copilot and customize the prompt for defining the behavior of the AI chatbot, Career Genie.
+In the previous exercise, you learned how to create a custom engine agent and customize the prompt for defining the behavior of the AI chatbot, Career Genie.
 In this exercise, you'll apply vector search to a collection of resumes to find the best candidate for the job requirements.
 To enable vector search in Career Genie, you'll use the "Azure OpenAI Studio on your data" feature to:

 - Create an index on Azure AI Search.
 - Generate vector embeddings for the resumes (PDF documents).
 - Upload the data in chunks to Azure AI Search.

-Finally, you'll integrate your custom engine copilot with Azure AI Search to chat with your data and obtain the best results.
+Finally, you'll integrate your custom engine agent with Azure AI Search to chat with your data and obtain the best results.

 ??? info "Benefits of using Vector Search"
     Vector search is an advanced technique used to find information quickly and accurately based on its meaning rather than just matching exact words.
 Unlike traditional text-based search, which relies on exact keyword matches, vector search uses numeric vectors to find content that is similar to your query.
 This enables Vector search to handle: